How Often to Replace Mattress: A Comprehensive Guide

 General Lifespan of Different Mattress Materials

-1. Innerspring Mattresses: These traditional mattresses, which use steel coils for support, generally have a lifespan of about 7-8 years.
-The durability of an innerspring mattress can be influenced by the quality of the coils and the materials used in the comfort layers.
+1. Innerspring Mattresses: These traditional mattresses, utilizing steel coils for support, generally last about 7-8 years.
+The quality of the coils and comfort layers can influence their durability.

 Factors Influencing Mattress Longevity

 • Usage: The frequency and intensity of use can impact a mattress’s lifespan.
-A mattress in a guest room used occasionally will last longer than one used nightly.
+A mattress in a guest room used occasionally will generally last longer than one used nightly.

-• Weight Distribution: Heavier individuals or couples may find that their mattress wears out more quickly due to increased pressure and weight distribution.
+• Weight Distribution: Heavier individuals or couples may find their mattress wears out more quickly due to increased pressure and weight distribution.

 Signs It’s Time to Replace Your Mattress